TartFroYo/Portfolio/README.md

 Coursera – Offers R courses from Johns Hopkins, Duke, and others.
 Machine Learning & Advanced Topics
 The Riddler (FiveThirtyEight) – Not R-specific but great math and probability problems you can solve using R.
-Project Euler – Algorithmic and mathematical problems solvable in R.-->
+Project Euler – Algorithmic and mathematical problems solvable in R. -->

 ## My Learning Journey
 <!-- 1.
 Foundation-->